TASC: Task-Aware Shared Control for Relational Telemanipulation: EXPERIMENTS

 \subsection{Experiment in the Simulation}

-We evaluate our method in a tabletop teleoperation environment to answer three main questions: (1) Can TASC achieve accurate task-level intent inference?
+We evaluate our method to answer two main questions: (1) Can TASC achieve accurate task-level intent inference?
 (2) Can TASC improve efficiency and reduce input effort?
-(3) Can TASC enhance user experience in teleoperated manipulation?

-\textbf{Simulation Setup.} As shown in Fig.~\ref{fig:simulation_setting}, we built a tabletop manipulation environment using Robosuite v1.5~\cite{robosuite2020} with six objects: banana, plate, marker, mug, hammer, and a wooden block with a peg.
-All object models are from the YCB dataset~\cite{ycb2015}, except that the wooden block is customized by attaching a cylindrical mesh to simulate the peg.
-We defined three multi-step manipulation tasks of increasing difficulty: \begin{enumerate} \item \textbf{Place}: Place the banana onto the plate.
-Considered successful if the banana's center lies within the plate region.
-This is a simple pick-and-place task with minimal orientation requirements. \item \textbf{Insert}: Insert the marker into the mug.
-Requires the pen to be grasped and placed nearly upright inside the mug, demanding accurate orientation alignment. \item \textbf{Hammer}: Hit the peg with the hammer.
-Success requires the hammerhead to contact the peg head with an orientation error below 10°, simulating a precise downward strike. \end{enumerate} All tasks involve both grasping and post-grasp object interaction.
+\textbf{Simulation Setup.} We construct a tabletop teleoperation environment in Robosuite~\cite{robosuite2020} with six YCB~\cite{ycb2015} objects.
+Three multi-step tasks of increasing orientation complexity are defined: (1) \textit{\textbf{Banana-Plate}:} place a banana onto a plate.
+(2) \textit{\textbf{Marker-Mug}:} insert a marker into a mug.
+(3) \textit{\textbf{Hammer-Peg}:} strike a peg with a hammer.
+All tasks involve both grasping and post-grasp object interaction.
 The user and the system both observe the environment from a single calibrated top-down RGB-D view.
 Notably, our system has no access to any prior knowledge about object properties or task details.

 \textbf{Protocol.} The environment provides a teleoperation interface enabling users to control the EEF position, orientation, and the gripper state via keyboard.
 Each trial starts with a fixed initial EEF pose, while object poses are randomized.
 We recruited 10 novice participants from the local community.
 Each received brief training to operate the robot using a keyboard.
-During the formal experiment, participants performed the three tasks in a randomized order, and the order of shared control methods was also randomized.
+During the formal experiment, each participant completed all three tasks under each shared control method in randomized order.